Decomposing Co-Movements in Matrix-Valued Time Series: A Pseudo-Structural Reduced-Rank Approach

 \subsection{Pseudo-Structural Form}

 \citet{vahid_common_1993} construct a \emph{pseudo-structural} form that is algebraically equivalent to a reduced-rank VAR and decomposes dynamics into contemporaneous and lagged components.
-Here, to make the paper self-contained, we first review their approach and then extend it to matrix-valued time series by deriving an analogous pseudo-structural representation for the RRMAR.
-To keep notation (relatively) compact, we give the pseudo-structural model corresponding to the RRMAR in \eqref{eq:rrmar} with a single lag.
+To keep the exposition self-contained, their approach is first reviewed and then extended to matrix-valued time series by deriving an analogous pseudo-structural representation for the RRMAR.
+To keep notation (relatively) compact, the pseudo-structural model corresponding to the RRMAR in \eqref{eq:rrmar} is presented for a single lag.
 The correspondence also holds for multi-lag RRMAR models, albeit with additional notation (see Remark \ref{remark:RRMAR-lags}).

 Let the reduced-rank VAR($1$) for an \(N\)-dimensional stationary vector process with rank \(r\) be given by